explodinglabs/jsonrpcclient/doc/_includes/requests.rst

 Using list comprehension to get the cube of ten numbers::

     >>> server.send([Request('cube', i) for i in range(10)])

+Unlike single requests, batch requests return the whole JSON-RPC response object, i.e.  a list of responses for each request that had an ``id`` member.

 .. note:: The server may not support batch requests.